 Dividend Withholding Tax (DWT) must be deducted from dividends paid by an Irish resident company, unless a shareholder is entitled to an exemption and has submitted a properly completed exemption form to the Company´s Registrars, Link Asset Services.
 DWT is deducted at a rate of 25%.
 Non-resident shareholders and certain Irish companies, trusts, pension schemes, investment undertakings and charities may be entitled to claim exemption from DWT.
 Shareholders should note that DWT will be deducted from dividends in cases where a properly completed form has not been received by the record date for a dividend.
 Individuals who are resident in Ireland for tax purposes are not entitled to an exemption.

-Shareholders who wish to have their dividend paid direct to a bank account, by electronic funds transfer can do so by logging onto www.signalshares.com, the share portal for Link Asset Services (the “Registrars”), selecting CRH plc and registering for the share portal (the “Share Portal”).
+Shareholders resident in the European Economic Area (EEA) who wish to have their dividend paid directly to a bank account, by electronic funds transfer can do so by logging onto www.signalshares.com, the share portal for Link Asset Services (the “Registrars”), selecting CRH plc and registering for the share portal (the “Share Portal”).
 Shareholders should note that they will need to have their Investor Code (found on their share certificate), and follow the instructions online to register.
 Alternatively, shareholders can complete a paper dividend mandate form and submit it to the Registrars.
 A copy of the form can be obtained by logging onto the Share Portal and following the instructions.
 Tax vouchers will continue to be sent to the shareholder’s registered address under these arrangements.

 If you wish to contact the Registrars by telephone or e-mail please see the Registrars section in Investor Contacts.

 Shareholders holding their shares in the CREST system have the option to elect to receive dividends electronically via the CREST system.
 CREST holders wishing to avail of this facility should follow the applicable procedures in the CREST Operating Manual.